reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 ```
 Here we are connecting to our Elasticsearch instance which we started earlier.
 We can further customize the connection by adding more properties like enabling ssl, setting timeouts, etc.

-**Enabling transport layer logging**: For debugging and diagnostics, we will turn on  request / response logging on the transport level as outlined in this snippet:
+**Enabling transport layer logging**: For debugging and diagnostics, we will turn on  request / response logging on the transport level in our logging configuration in `logback-spring.xml` as outlined in this snippet:

 ```xml
 <logger name="org.springframework.data.elasticsearch.client.WIRE" level="trace"/>